 Before getting started with your hot mess canvas, it is important to already have a design ready.
 I decided to go with simple text this time.
 I chose the phrase “I got it all together but I forgot where I put it” because I thought it would be an appropriate saying for this project.

 This hand-lettered Hot Mess Sayings and unicorn printable template and SVG cut files are available for free in my resource library.

 *this article contains affiliate links for your convenience, see full disclosures here

 Materials for DIY How Mess Canvas

-Blank Canvas – Keep in mind the size of vinyl you will need when deciding on canvas size.
-If you have a continue design that is larger than the maximum vinyl size, it may be more difficult to do the project.
+Blank Canvas – Keep in mind the size of the vinyl you will need when deciding on canvas size.
+If you have a continuous design that is larger than the maximum vinyl size, it may be more difficult to do the project.

 Vinyl – I like to use permanent vinyl for this project.
 This is the Oracle vinyl I bought from Amazon.